‘Libs of Tiktok’: Twitter account is targeting LGBTQ+ teachers in the U.S.

 “There needs to be actual steps that counteract what's happening … to say that [LGBTQ+ education] needs to be taught in the classroom, and that Trans people need to be protected.”

-Both Twitter and ‘Libs of TikTok’ were contacted, but they did not respond to our request for comment.
+Both Twitter and ‘Libs of TikTok’ were contacted, but did not respond to a request for comment.